LinerSu/nyu-pl-spring-20-rec/Week 16/README.md

     (*recod*){ a = "123" , y = 2 }: {a:string, y:int}
     (*tuple*)(1,2,3) : int * int * int
     ```
-  - ML signature & structure
+  - ML signature & structure, functor
 - Feature:
   - Pattern matching
     - What it is?
 What rules could we use in sml?